melody-ren/cudaqx/docs/sphinx/examples_rst/qec/decoders.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``nv-qldpc-decoder`` supports multiple belief propagation (BP) algorithms, each with different trade-offs
-between accuracy, convergence and speed:
+between accuracy, convergence, and speed:

 * **Sum-Product BP** (``bp_method=0``): The standard BP algorithm.
 Good baseline performance.
 * **Min-Sum BP** (``bp_method=1``): Faster approximation to sum-product.
 Can be tuned with ``scale_factor``.